 Find genuine vintage clothes, accessories, jewelry, homeware, antiques, collectibles and so much more at Keller’s Flea Market.
 Not only are there hundreds of vendors, but there is a wide selection of delicious food stands, ATM machines, air conditioning, and even a barbers!

 Best flea markets Georgia: #4 Ian Henderson’s Antique Mall

 Situated in the historic Walton Cotton Mill, over 500 vendors congregate in a space of over 100,000 square feet.
-Discover the finest antiques, collectibles and estate liquidation items at Ian Henderson’s Antique Mall in the state of Georgia.
+Discover the finest antiques, collectibles and estate liquidation items at Ian Henderson’s Antique Mall in the US State of Georgia.

 Open daily (except for Christmas Day), this vintage dreamland caters to the needs of all retro enthusiasts.
 Stumble upon silver estate jewellery, fine antiques, retro toys, classic books, stylish second-hand clothes, well-loved old instruments, sports memorabilia, décor and mid-century modern furnishings.